kuiperzone/kuiper-twentyseventeen/readme.txt

 Twenty Seventeen
 ===================

-Requires at least : WordPress 4.4
+Requires at least : WordPress 4.7
-Tested            : WordPress 5.6
+Tested            : WordPress 6.3.2
 License           : GPLv3 or later
 License URI       : http://www.gnu.org/licenses/gpl-3.0.html

 == DESCRIPTION ==

-KUIPER Twenty Seventeen is a highly customisable theme for WordPress.
+KUIPER Twenty Seventeen is a highly customizable theme for WordPress.
 It is a child theme of the enormously popular Twenty Seventeen but, unlike the parent, it allows you to extend the page width, customize fonts and colors, and change how the "Featured Image" is displayed.